 Holy Apostles Glastonbury Biblical Seminary of the Apostolic Episcopal Church

-Founded in 1941 by Archbishop Brooks, this remains the seminary of the Apostolic Episcopal Church today.
+Founded in 1941 by Archbishop Brooks, this was absorbed in the Western Orthodox University in 2015.

 The Order of St James the Apostle